 speaker

 Frank Watanabe

-President and CEO
+President and Chief Executive Officer

-Well, I'll just once again thank everyone for calling in.
+Well, I'll just once again, thank everyone for calling in.
 I know this is a very, very busy time of the year with quarterly earnings.
-So we appreciate you guys making the time and appreciate all the great questions and we look forward to talking to you all next quarter.
+So we appreciate you guys making the time and appreciate all the great questions.
+And we look forward to talking to you all next quarter.
 Thanks.

+speaker